ePages-de/epages-devportal/_posts/2018/2018-04-05-kubernetes-deployments-with-helm.md

 When your chart gets more complicated, or the application you want to deploy consists of multiple components, then it's time for a `requirements.yaml`.
 This file contains a list of other charts on which your chart depends.
-Let's have a look at dependencies are described in the file:
+Let's have a look at how dependencies are described in the file:

 ```yaml
 dependencies: